smlisk0630/samanthaliskcarson/README.md

 # About

-This repo hosts my professional website.
-You can view the website [here](https://samanthaliskcarson.com/).
+This repo hosts my freelance writing website and portfolio.
+You can view the website [here](https://samanthaliskcarson.com/) and the portfolio [here](https://samanthaliskcarson.com/portfolio).

 # Credits